cappslock/pluggo/README.md

 ## API

-See [https://github.com/flatiron/broadway#api](broadway's API docs) and pretend that the parts about detach and name aren't there.
+See [broadway's API docs](https://github.com/flatiron/broadway#api) and pretend that the parts about detach and name aren't there.
 Congratulations, you have mastered Pluggo!